clicknium/clicknium-docs/doc/api/python/webdriver/browser/navigate.md

     &emsp;**url[Required]**: str
         &emsp;&emsp; website string, ex: <https://www.bing.com>
     &emsp;**is_wait_complete**: bool
         &emsp;&emsp; is_wait_complete is set to define whether to wait for a broswser to load completely.
-Default is False
+Default is True
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, unit is second, default value is 30 seconds